 CHERRY RIVER, Where the Rivers Mix

-Mountain Time Arts is pleased to bring acclaimed musicians the Northern Cree Singers from Alberta, Canada, and Jamie Fox and the Fox Family Fiddlers a renowned Métis group from Fort Belknap, MT, to participate in our live music and art event.
-The musicians will perform on drift boats floating on the three rivers toward the confluence of the Missouri or where Native Peoples called “Where the Rivers Mix”.
-Doyle and Strom’s project examines the history and ecology of this significant site.
-The project CHERRY RIVER uses the flow of the three rivers as a narrative structure and a cultural bridge.
+The event integrated acclaimed musicians the Northern Cree Singers from Alberta, Canada, and Jamie Fox and the Fox Family Fiddlers, a renowned Métis group from Fort Belknap, MT.
+The musicians performed on drift boats floating on the three rivers toward the confluence of the Missouri or where Native Peoples called “Where the Rivers Mix.”
+Doyle and Strom’s project examined the history and ecology of this significant site.
+The project CHERRY RIVER used the flow of the three rivers as a narrative structure and a cultural bridge.

-The CHERRY RIVER’s name change ceremony is a central scene of the project.
+The CHERRY RIVER’s name change ceremony was central to the project.
 This mark of respect recognizes the enduring nature of Indigenous history and knowledge on the Northern Plains.
-The act venerates the ecology of running water and the biotic interactions among plants, animals and micro-organisms that make up the ecosystem of this treasured river.
-There will be a celebration with food and drink following the event.
+The event and name change venerates the ecology of running water and the biotic interactions among plants, animals and micro-organisms that make up the ecosystem of this treasured river.